MGralka/cert_viewer/README.md

 - openssl

 ##Building on systems with gcc
-Go to the directory containing CMakeLists.txt and execute:
+Go to the build directory and execute:
 ```
-cmake .
+cmake ..
 make

+##Running
+The executable must be run from the paroject's parent directory that contains the
+ui/ directory with glade files:
 ```
+build/certviewer